httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 the `SameSite` attribute in a "Lax" enforcement mode that carves out an exception which sends same-site cookies along with cross-site requests if and only if they are top-level navigations which use a "safe" (in the {{RFC7231}}
 sense) HTTP method.
-(Note that a request's method is updated on redirects, such that "safe"ness is determined based on the method of the most recent redirect hop.)
+(Note that a request's method may be changed from POST to GET for some redirects (see sections 6.4.2 and 6.4.3 of {{RFC7231}}); in these cases, a request's "safe"ness is determined based on the method of the current redirect hop.)

 Lax enforcement provides reasonable defense in depth against CSRF attacks that rely on unsafe HTTP methods (like `POST`), but does not offer a robust defense